AmraniCh/php-ecommerce-with-admin/README.md

-# e-commerce-webiste-plain-php
+# PHP E-Commerce with Admin

-E-commerce website developed with plain PHP (Old school project).
+> A simple e-commerce website built with plain PHP, including a storefront and an admin back-office for managing products.